Posted by Jeff Priestley

-I was asked with my “life coach hat on” to appear on radio to talk about habits and how to help remove them.
-They had listeners ringing in with all sort of habits from biting their nails to still having a comfort blanket in their forties.
+I was asked on the radio to talk about habits.
+Listeners rang in with habits, from biting their nails to still having a comfort blanket in their forties.

 I went on to explain that habits have bad press and that's not always the case.
 Habits are often useful in steering a way around life's little problems, from driving unconsciously to work and arriving safely, to shaking people's hands at an interview or meeting without having to think about it.